 If you don’t want a bystander to read what’s on your Mac’s screen or just want to temporarily shut off the display—for instance, to save battery—you can take advantage of several built-in macOS features.

 As it turns out, macOS makes your life easier by providing a dedicated keyboard shortcut to quickly turn off Mac’s display without having to define a screen saver or use dedicated third-party applications.

 How to quickly turn off your Mac’s screen

-Next, hit the General tab, tick the box next to “Require password after sleep or screen saver begins” and then click the pop-up menu and choose an option: Immediately, 5 seconds, 1 minute, 5 minutes, 15 minutes, 1 hour, 4 hours or 8 hours.
+Next, click the General tab, tick the box next to “Require password after sleep or screen saver begins,” and then click the pop-up menu and choose an option: Immediately, 5 seconds, 1 minute, 5 minutes, 15 minutes, 1 hour, 4 hours, or 8 hours.

 My Mac is set to ask the password 5 seconds after it goes to sleep or the screen saver kicks in.
-This lets me quickly resuming using the machine after accidentally pressing the keystroke, without needing to enter the password.
+If I accidentally press the keystroke, this lets me quickly resume using the machine without needing to enter the password.

 The shorter the password lock, the better